kristofvc/Simple-tracker/README.md

 - Mark the feature for assigning a task in `pm_assigns_task_to_sprint.feature` as `less-simple`
 - Add snippets to the online simple project manager context `bin/behat features/pm_edits_project.feature --append-snippets --tags=simple-critical`

+## Leverage Symfony and Mink to implement your pages and functional tests

+- Implement the given and when steps in your scenario by using Mink